ryki zuckerman is a poet, editor, teacher, artist, and literary event coordinator. Her full-length book of

 In 2015 two chapbooks of her poetry were published:

 the nothing that is (Benevolent Bird Press) and a bright nowhere (Foothills Publishing).

 chapbook, body of the work, was from Textile Bridge Press.
 She is a co-editor

 the longest continuously published feminist

-ryki curated and hosted the Gray Hair Reading Series, which is
+ryki curated and hosted the Gray Hair Reading Series, which was

 co-sponsored by Hallwalls Contemporary Arts Center and by Just Buffalo